The Neutrino Opacity of Neutron Star Inner Crust: Results

-Figure~\ref{fig:low_t} shows the wavelength and height of the ``absorption'' peak for the lowest temperature studied in this work ($T = 0.5\,\text{MeV}$) as a function of the density.
-We observe that the wavelength decreases as the density increases, meaning that that the correlation length of the structure is lower as the density increases.
+Figure~\ref{fig:low_t} shows the \emph{opacity peak wavelength} and \emph{opacity peak height} for the lowest temperature studied in this work ($T = 0.5\,\text{MeV}$) as a function of the density.
+We observe that the \emph{opacity peak wavelength} decreases as the density increases, meaning that the correlation length of the structure is lower as the density increases.
 This is to be expected, since the higher the density, the closer the structures are.
-Nevertheless, we emphasize that the structure changes with the density, not only with transition in morphology (e. g. from \emph{spaghetti} to \emph{lasagna}) but also, for example, \emph{gnocchi} clusters have different sizes for different densities.
-This interplay between the structures changing internally and also changing its spatial distribution is what results in the figure~\ref{sfig:wl}.
-We can see that the wavelength for maximum opacity changes rapidly for low densities (those of \emph{gnocchi}), but tends to stabilize for the other pasta phases.
-Consider also that, since the $S(q)$ has a certain width near the peak, the structure would absorb neutrinos in a range of wavelengths that are near said maximum.
-Interestingly, the ``absorption peak'' height reaches its maximum for $\rho = 0.01\,\text{fm}^{-3}$, where we still have \emph{gnocchi} as can be evidenced by the cluster distributions in figure~\ref{fig:cluster_gnocchi}.
+Nevertheless, we emphasize that the structure changes with the density, not only with transition in morphology (e.\ g.\ from \emph{spaghetti} to \emph{lasagna}) but also, for example, \emph{gnocchi} clusters have different sizes for different densities.
+This interplay between the structures changing internally and also changing their spatial distribution is what results in the figure~\ref{sfig:wl}.
+We can see that the \emph{opacity peak wavelength} changes rapidly for low densities (those of \emph{gnocchi}), but tends to stabilize for the other pasta phases.
+Consider also that, since the $S(q)$ has a certain width near the peak, the structure would scatter neutrinos in a range of wavelengths that are near said maximum.
+Interestingly, the \emph{opacity peak} height reaches its maximum for $\rho = 0.01\,\text{fm}^{-3}$, where we still have \emph{gnocchi} as can be evidenced by the cluster distributions in figure~\ref{fig:cluster_gnocchi}.